Alexander-Protasenya/Tulur.DataMappings/README.md

 mapper.Register<TypeA, TypeB>(MappingRules.CreateMap);
 ```

 The last variant is more preferable if you use a lot of mapping rules.
-In this case you can use separate class (or several classes) for storing all mapping rules.
+In this case you can create separate class (or several classes) for storing all mapping rules.

 Custom mapping rule is an ordinary method with signature `void MethodName(TypeA source, TypeB dest)`.
-This method will be run after a normal mapping.

 ### Performance
 If you run benchmark (project "Tulur.DataMappings.Benchmark"), you can compare performance of Tulur.DataMapper and FsMapper.
 Conditions: 20 registered mapping functions, 4 * 10 millions calls of mapping functions.